bonnyopiyo/bonnyopiyo/README.md

 <p align="left"> <a href="https://twitter.com/bonfaceosindi" target="blank"><img src="https://img.shields.io/twitter/follow/bonfaceosindi?logo=twitter&style=for-the-badge" alt="bonfaceosindi" /></a> </p>

-- 🔭 I’m currently working on **A Time Series Analysis Project**
+- 🔭 I’m currently working on **Virtual Livestock AI Model Project for Techmind Africa**

-- 🌱 I’m currently learning **R for Data Science.**
+- 🌱 I’m currently learning **Advanced ML, AI and Data Science**

 - 👨‍💻 All of my projects are available at my [GitHub Repositories](https://github.com/bonnyopiyo?tab=repositories)

-- 💬 Ask me about **Full-Stack development using Python/JavaScript, Data Science and Data Analytics, Database Administration**
+- 💬 Ask me about **Full-Stack development using Python, Data Science and Data Analytics, Database Administration**

 - 📫 How to reach me **bonfaceosindi@gmail.com**

-- ⚡ Fun fact **Apt chess player**
+- ⚡ Fun fact **Every day, humans generate around 2.5 quintillion bytes of data, equivalent to 2.5 million gigabytes, from various sources such as social media posts, online searches, sensor readings, and more.
+This massive amount of data is known as 'big data' and presents exciting opportunities for data scientists to extract valuable insights and drive decision-making.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">